seanslma/maki/Data/Blog/OrchestrationTool.md

 - Can only run on Kubernetes clusters

 ## Temporal
-while Airflow, Prefect and Argo Workflows focus primarily on data workflow orchestration, Temporal is a more general-purpose workflow tool.
+While Airflow, Prefect and Argo Workflows focus primarily on data workflow orchestration, Temporal is a more general-purpose workflow tool.
 - Workflows are defined using the language for the tasks
 - Provides robust features for state management, retries, and long-running processes
 - Requires more investment in learning - has a steep learning curve